 This article gives you the reorder point formula and how to calculate your reorder point.

 Table of Contents

 A reorder point (ROP) is the level of inventory at which an action is triggered to replenish that particular inventory stock.
 In other words, when your stock for a certain item falls to a certain level, the reorder point, you know it’s time to buy more.

-The reorder point formula allows you to find the reorder point for all products in your inventory.
+The ROP formula allows you to find the reorder point for all products in your inventory.
 Calculating the point of re-ordering lets you optimize your inventory.
 You’ll always have enough stock to sell because you know when you’re low.
 And you avoid overstocking inventory, and storing that stock at cost over a period of time.

 Here’s how calculating the reorder point can help your business:

 - Use capital productively: Holding more inventory than necessary ties up your operating capital.
 You could probably find more productive uses for that money.
 Reorder point helps you stock only what can be sold in a given period to keep your cash flow a-flowin’.
 Financial flexibility is important to keeping other operations running smoothly.

 - Prevent stockouts: Carrying too little stock results in a stockout.
 When this happens, orders get delayed or go unfulfilled because of cancellations.
 Rather than losing business and maybe customers as well, ROP lets you sidestep all this loss.